Trans Am

 *Sex Change

 It must be a difficult thing to play in a band with Mark Prindle, genius, because afterwards no matter how much fame and fortune you enjoy in your musical career, you still wake up every morning thinking to yourself, "Do you realize I GAVE UP being in a band with Mark Prindle just so I could go on to release eight records and become an extremely popular underground artist?"
 Alas, this is how Trans Am bassist/synthesizerist/vocalist Nathan Means must scrape through his sorrowful existence of pain.
 You see, Nathan and I played in a band in college called Lima.
 We had some pretty good songs here and there, but no clear direction (especially since I tended to turn our live shows into dumb comedy/performance art things while the other two guys tried to figure out why the songs kept falling apart).
 So, after just a few months and one live show that was really, truly awful thanks to an ill-suited female singer (that I picked because she was a friend of mine) and the fact that I broke a string when Nathan and I did a Venom-style "hold the guitar and bass up in the air like swords and rub the necks against each other" bit, Nathan left to spend a semester abroad.
-By the time he returned, Lima had gone through reportedly FIVE more bass players before a completely unspoken breakup after a miserable show in the world-famous Cat's Cradle (a show that I began by stabbing a lifesize cardboard standup of Andrew Dice Clay and throwing red food coloring all over everyone in front of the stage).
+By the time he returned, Lima had gone through reportedly FIVE more bass players before a completely unspoken breakup after a miserable show at the world-famous Cat's Cradle (a show that I began by stabbing a lifesize cardboard standup of Andrew Dice Clay and throwing red food coloring all over everyone in front of the stage).
 He returned to his old band Trans Am (Original name: Fly.
 Original sound: Fugazi,) which had unexpectedly become a completely kickass three-piece instrumental combo -- and I changed my name to Justin Timberlake and went on to fame and fortune with four gay friends of mine.

 Trans Am - Thrill Jockey 1996